 Madaraka Express, aka. the “SGR”

 A significant part of the road runs along the trajectory of the brand new, Chinese-built Madaraka Express railway.
 Popularly, it is referred to as the “SGR”, an abbreviation for “Standard Gauge Railway”.
 It is a flagship of 21st century Kenya, and a great source of national pride.
 Two years after its launch, it has become so popular that tickets are frequently sold out weeks in advance.
 This was part of the reason why we opted for a road trip (flights were basically sold out too), but that is a different story.

 Cargo transport used to make the A109 a nightmare.
 Frequently driven by sleep-deprived lunatics high on miraa, trucks in the A109 used to be the main cause of accidents and traffic jams.
 The SGR has decimated their number, though, making the road trip a surprisingly nice experience.

 Nice road trip.
 Not a fast one!

 On my first trip to Mombasa 17 years ago, some occasional traces of tarmac between the potholes were the remnants of what was once a road.
 Today, you can comfortably sip on a latte while cruising down the same road.
-The day someone starts selling decent coffee somewhere between Nairobi and Mombasa, that is.
+If only you could get a decent coffee between Nairobi and Mombasa..